-A frequently-used approach uses a patch to repair the site of the aortotomy as a structurally weaker graft which postoperatively dilates (German et al. 1954).
+A frequently-used approach uses a patch to repair the site of the aortotomy as a structurally weaker graft which postoperatively dilates (German and Black 1954).
 This patch often of vein or serosa origin, although synthetic patches have also been used.
-A significant number of modifications of the original protocol have been proposed, aiming in higher incidence of AAA induction with predictable results (Huynh et al. 2007; Kajimoto et al. 2008; Lerouge et al. 2004; Murphy et al. 2007; Scholz et al. 2008; Mucke et al. 2008; Allaire et al. 2002; Soulez et al. 2007).
-Despite many similarities existing between surgically induced AAA in animal models and human AAA development, such as main AAA morphological characteristics, there are noticeable differences, such as the increase of SMC and aortic fibroblasts in some animal models, that come into contradictions with the human AAA development process (Molacek et al. 2009; Scholz et al. 2008; Mucke et al. 2008).
+A significant number of modifications of the original protocol have been proposed, aiming in higher incidence of AAA induction with predictable results (Huynh et al. 2007, Kajimoto et al. 2008, Lerouge et al. 2004, Murphy et al. 2007, Scholz et al. 2008, Mucke et al. 2008, Allaire et al. 2002, Soulez et al. 2007).
+Despite many similarities existing between surgically induced AAA in animal models and human AAA development, such as main AAA morphological characteristics, there are noticeable differences, such as the increase of SMC and aortic fibroblasts in some animal models that come into contradictions with the human AAA development process (Molacek et al. 2009, Scholz et al. 2008, Mucke et al. 2008).

 Aortic dilation can be induced by altering blood flow within the aorta, causing turbulence and shear stress as a result of external artificial reductions in the aortic diameter by constriction.
-Aortic dilation induced through hemodynamic alteration do not form at the point of the manipulation, but develop post-stenotically.
+Aortic dilation induced through hemodynamic alteration does not form at the point of the manipulation, but develops post-stenotically.
 As demonstrated by some authors (Molacek et al. 2009), surgical techniques can also be used in combination with other aneurysm induction techniques in order to exacerbate AAA induction.

 Surgical implantation of xeno- or allograft arterial tissues generates an aneurysm phenotype within 4 postoperative weeks, due to immune rejection of the implanted tissue.
-This method has been widely employed by Allaire et al (Allaire et al. 2003), who induced aneurysms in Fischer rats by implantation of aortic sections harvested from Hartley guinea pig.
-These studies have shown that overexpression of protease inhibitors within the aortic tissues prevents the degeneration of elastin within the arterial wall, although these interventions did not appear to alter the invasion of inflammatory cells (Allaire et al. 1998; Qian et al. 2008; Allaire et al. 1994).
-These studies by a number of publications of Allaire et al (Allaire et al. 1998; Allaire et al. 1994) demonstrated significant reductions in AAA formation, elastin degeneration, and reduced inflammatory infiltration after seeding grafted tissue with syngenic rat aortic SMCs, due to the protective effect of SMC-mediated repair of the aortic media through secretion of elastin and collagen (Allaire et al. 2003; Ross et al. 1971; Zhang et al. 2003).
-On the other hand, evidence also suggests that the SMCs can secrete PPE and MMP-9, both involved in the destruction of the extracellular matrix (Cohen et al. 1992; Patel et al. 1996).
+This method has been widely employed by Allaire et al. (2002), who induced aneurysms in Fischer rats by implantation of aortic sections harvested from Hartley guinea pig.
+These studies have shown that overexpression of protease inhibitors within the aortic tissues prevents the degeneration of elastin within the arterial wall, although these interventions did not appear to alter the invasion of inflammatory cells (Allaire et al. 1998a,b, Qian et al. 2008).
+These studies by a number of publications of Allaire et al. (1998a,b) demonstrated significant reductions in AAA formation, elastin degeneration, and reduced inflammatory infiltration after seeding grafted tissue with syngenic rat aortic SMCs, due to the protective effect of SMC-mediated repair of the aortic media through secretion of elastin and collagen (Allaire et al. 2002, Ross et al. 1971, Zhang et al. 2003).
+On the other hand, evidence also suggests that the SMCs can secrete PPE and MMP-9, both involved in the destruction of the extracellular matrix (Cohen et al. 1992, Patel et al. 1996).

-In 2013, Lin et al (Lin et al. 2013) have used a different approach to induce AAA development in mini pigs.
-Funnel-shaped expanded polytetrafluoroethylene strip was placed circumferentially 2cm above the aortic bifurcation, creating a tapered channel with a nonconstrictive inlet and a constrictive outlet and thus causing coarctation of the aorta.
+Lin et al. (2013) have used a different approach to induce AAA development in mini pigs.
+Funnel-shaped expanded polytetrafluoroethylene strip was placed circumferentially 2 cm above the aortic bifurcation, creating a tapered channel with a nonconstrictive inlet and a constrictive outlet and thus causing coarctation of the aorta.
 At 4, 8 and 12 weeks the aortas were harvested and results showed that mini pigs in all three harvesting groups had developed AAA compared to the control group (p<0.01, p<0.01 and p<0.001, respectively).
 The 12-week group also showed a significant decrease in aortic wall elastic fibers (p<0.05) compared to the control group.